 However, make sure that topics are not “office politics.”
 A newsletter needs to maintain its integrity.
 Things like rewarding certain individuals for an outstanding idea or behavior can do wonders for engagement with a newsletter.

-People like seeing their name in print, even if it just in a weekly newsletter.
+People like seeing their name in print, even if it is just in a weekly newsletter.

 6 – Use templates

-A safety newsletter templates allow consistency in visual style and flow of information, which in turns establishes a higher production value.
+A safety newsletter templates allow consistency in visual style and flow of information, which in turn establishes a higher production value.